SnowStar0423/ChatGPT-Flutter-App/README.md

 ## Acknowledgments
 The OpenAI API for providing the language model used in the app.
 The Flutter framework for making it easy to build beautiful and fast mobile apps.

-## TODO

- *I may not continue do this, if you want to work on this project further, please keep in mind these bugs (updated 06/30/2023)*

-[ ] fix scroll down gestures to hide input keyboard

-[ ] when click send, messages can be pushed

-[ ] change UI settings (now it looks like android)

-[ ] fix typing box height (now it's fixed size, and the line will stretch vertically)

-[ ] other features than chatting... use your creative mind

-[√] fix Chinese character errors

 ## License